eclipse-velocitas/cli/README.md

 }
 ```

 As mentioned previously, a package simply is a git repository.
-The `name` attribute of a package is used to identify the git repository which holds the package. `name` is currently resolved to `https://github.com/eclipse-velocitas/<name>`.
-In a future feature addition, we will allow arbitrary git repository URLs in the name field.
+The `repo` attribute of a package is used to identify the git repository which holds the package. `repo` is currently resolved to `https://github.com/eclipse-velocitas/<name>` otherwise e.g. `https://github.com/OWNER/REPO.git` is supported.
 The `version` attribute specifies a tag, a branch or a SHA of the repository.

 The `variables` block holds user configured values for the packages and their contained components.
 It is a global variable definition.
 Should two components share the same variable name, both can be set with one line in this global block.
 Package-wide or component-wide variable configuration to avoid name clashes is also possible.